CubeSmart (NYSE:CUBE) Releases FY 2022 Earnings Guidance

-CubeSmart (NYSE:CUBE – Get Rating) last released its earnings results on Thursday, February 24th.
-The real estate investment trust reported $0.21 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.56 by ($0.35).
-The company had revenue of $174.80 million for the quarter, compared to analyst estimates of $224.28 million.
-CubeSmart had a net margin of 28.82% and a return on equity of 13.79%.
-The firm’s quarterly revenue was up 15.8% on a year-over-year basis.
-During the same period in the previous year, the business posted $0.47 EPS.
-On average, equities analysts anticipate that CubeSmart will post 2.41 earnings per share for the current year.

-Several brokerages have recently issued reports on CUBE.
-Raymond James raised shares of CubeSmart from a market perform rating to an outperform rating and set a $60.00 price objective on the stock in a research note on Thursday, December 2nd.
-BMO Capital Markets reaffirmed a buy rating on shares of CubeSmart in a research note on Friday, November 5th.
-Finally, Truist Financial raised their target price on shares of CubeSmart from $53.00 to $57.00 and gave the stock a hold rating in a report on Thursday, December 2nd.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the company.
-According to MarketBeat, the stock has an average rating of Hold and an average target price of $50.88.
+Several research firms have issued reports on CUBE.
+BMO Capital Markets restated a buy rating on shares of CubeSmart in a research note on Friday, November 5th.
+Raymond James upgraded CubeSmart from a market perform rating to an outperform rating and set a $60.00 target price on the stock in a research note on Thursday, December 2nd.
+Finally, Truist Financial increased their target price on CubeSmart from $53.00 to $57.00 and gave the stock a hold rating in a research note on Thursday, December 2nd.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, CubeSmart presently has a consensus rating of Hold and an average price target of $50.88.

-Several hedge funds have recently bought and sold shares of CUBE.
-Peapack Gladstone Financial Corp acquired a new stake in shares of CubeSmart during the fourth quarter worth approximately $208,000.
-The Manufacturers Life Insurance Company acquired a new stake in CubeSmart in the fourth quarter valued at approximately $213,000.
-MML Investors Services LLC acquired a new stake in CubeSmart in the fourth quarter valued at approximately $247,000.
-Integrated Wealth Concepts LLC acquired a new stake in CubeSmart in the fourth quarter valued at approximately $319,000.
-Finally, Comerica Bank acquired a new stake in CubeSmart in the fourth quarter valued at approximately $359,000.
-Institutional investors and hedge funds own 87.82% of the company’s stock.

 CubeSmart Company Profile (Get Rating)